gvwilson/thirdbit/src/fiction/in-heck/index.md

 "Or else what?"
 Special Blazes asked in the same tone he might have used to ask for extra mint in his tea.
-"You'll poke us to death?"

-"Or else this one will splatter your bits all over this room!"
+"And what in the witherspoons are you wearing?"

+"What, this?
+This is a very special kind of tech.
+One a kind.
+Very powerful.
+You really don't want to see what it can do."

 "Mm hm."
-Special Blazes scratched his cheek with one clawed finger.
+Special Blazes scratched under his eyepatch with one clawed finger.
 "Seems unlikely.
-I mean, sure, maybe you have some fancy-dance tech that even these guys don't recognize."
+I mean, sure, maybe you have something fancy-dance that even these guys don't recognize."
 He jerked his thumb at the bots.
 "But I think I'm willing to take that chance."